High-Performance-IO/clio/content/_index.md

 The specification of the CLIO configuration file can be found at [Configuration file](configuration_file/_index.md).
 JSON schemas are also available.

 ## Examples

 To further illustrate how to write a capio configuration file, we have include several complete examples in the [example](examples.md) page.

+## Json schema
+The json schema for CLIO can be found at [schema/](schema/clio.json), and can be used to help write configurations files.

 ## Team